Joshalphonse/Mux-Fal/README.md

 1. Start ngrok: `ngrok http 3000`
 2. In the Mux dashboard, create a webhook pointing to `https://YOUR_NGROK_DOMAIN/api/mux-webhook`
 3. Copy the webhook signing secret into `MUX_WEBHOOK_SECRET`

+## Test the app

+Paste your fal.ai API key in the input box then press generate to leave Demo Mode.

+***NOTE*** Before generating a video through a prompt make sure that you you run ngrok http 3000 (or whatver port you choose). fal.ai is expensive so make the API call worth it!

 Once configured, the `POST /api/generate-video` route will wait for the `video.asset.ready` webhook before returning the `muxPlaybackId`, ensuring the asset can play immediately in the UI.